AP: The who, what, when and how of impeaching a governor

 WHAT’S NEEDED FOR A CONVICTION?

 The judicial commission is to follow the rules of evidence used in civil court cases, not criminal ones.
 Civil cases require a lower standard of proof for verdicts.
-Civil cases typically must be proven by a "preponderance of the evidence" instead of "beyond a reasonable doubt" as in criminal cases.
+In a 1994 case, the Missouri Supreme Court established “clear and convincing evidence” as the standard for a conviction in an impeachment trial, not “beyond a reasonable doubt” as used in criminal cases.
 At least five of the seven judges must agree to convict someone of impeachment charges.

 WHEN DID MISSOURI LAST USE IMPEACHMENT?

-In 1994, Democratic Secretary of State Judi Moriarty was impeached and ousted from office for backdating her son's candidacy filing papers for a state House seat.
+Democratic Secretary of State Judi Moriarty was impeached in October 1994 and ousted from office two months later for backdating her son’s candidacy filing papers for a state House seat.
 The impeachment process occurred after she had been convicted in a criminal case but before her appeal and sentence had been finalized.
 The impeachment trial was conducted by the state Supreme Court, which hears cases involving any executive official except the governor.
 Moriarty is the only Missouri official ever ousted from office following impeachment.

 HAVE OTHER GOVERNORS BEEN OUSTED?